-When we mapped out our See the USA road trip we never really focused on where we would stop or what we would see, rather it was more of a let’s see where the road takes us kind of thing.
-As it turns out, the road led us to two fascinating moments in history that will forever be linked together; and both moments definitely still hold the fascination of many.
+When we mapped out our See the USA road trip we never really focused on where we would stop or what we would see.
+It was more of a let’s see where the road takes us kind of thing.
+As it turns out, the road led us to two fascinating moments in history that will forever be linked together.
+Both moments definitely still hold the fascination of many.

 The JFK Museum

-We drove eastbound across Texas and if you’ll recall from a previous post, it was – shall we say – less than a pleasant experience and I had to channel my inner PollyAnna to survive it.
-We had no plans to stay in Dallas, but we timed our day so that we could stop for a few hours to visit the Sixth Floor Museum at Dealey Plaza, also known as the JFK Museum.
+We drove eastbound across Texas and if you’ll recall from a previous post, it was – shall we say – less than a pleasant experience.
+I had to channel my inner PollyAnna to survive it.
+We had no plans to stay in Dallas.
+However, we timed our day so that we could stop for a few hours to visit the Sixth Floor Museum at Dealey Plaza.
+It’s also known as the JFK Museum.

-This was a moment in history well-worth learning more about and it’s one of those moments in time when pretty much everyone (except me) can say where they were when JFK was shot; and pretty much everyone has an opinion on what actually happened on that fateful day.
+This was a moment in history well-worth learning more about.
+It’s one of those moments in time when pretty much everyone (except me) can say where they were when JFK was shot.
+Seemingly, everyone has an opinion on what actually happened on that fateful day.
 Was it just one man, was it a conspiracy and was LBJ involved?
-If you’re as uncertain as I am – although I must admit I tend to think Oswald was just a patsy in a much bigger scheme – visiting the museum won’t do anything to sway you one way or the other, as a matter of fact you may leave even more baffled.
+As uncertain as I am I must admit I tend to think Oswald was just a patsy in a much bigger scheme.
+Visiting the museum won’t do anything to sway you one way or the other.
+As a matter of fact you may leave even more baffled.

 Like many museums, visitors are not allowed to take photos.
 Why is that?
 We took photos of the Mona Lisa in the Louvre, but we couldn’t take photos of displays behind plexi-glass?
 Go figure.
 But what I found the most interesting was in fact the photos on display, photos capturing the story as it unfolded; the faces and the body language of those who witnessed the events first-hand.
 Those were memorable, especially the photos of Jackie.